.png)

 Wix Business plan

-The Business plan is a popular choice for growing operations.
+The Business plan is recommended by Wix.
 It increases storage and unlocks more automation possibilities.

 Wix business plan features: